Fiat Chrysler to pay $515 mn in US 'dieselgate' settlements - AFP | This Kiji

 California Attorney Xavier Becerra said the automaker "tried to evade these standards by installing software to cheat emissions testing."

-The settlements follow the Volkswagen scandal over defeat devices that has spawned billions of dollars in fines, civil settlements and criminal prosecutions of former executives with the German giant.
+The settlements come on the heels of the Volkswagen scandal over defeat devices that has spawned billions of dollars in fines and criminal prosecutions of former executives with the German giant.

-But unlike the VW case, the Justice Department said FCA did not initially admit that there was anything wrong with their vehicles.

-"It took us a while to figure out how they were doing it," one US official told reporters, noting that staff had to delve "into the computer codes to figure out what exactly they had done."